stephhazlitt/yes-australia/README.md

-## A Deeper Dive into the Results Data from the Australian Marriage Law Postal Survey
+## The Australian Marriage Law Postal Survey

 Data sourced from the [Australia Bureau of Statistics](https://marriagesurvey.abs.gov.au/results/downloads.html), released under the [CC BY 2.5 AU Licence](https://creativecommons.org/licenses/by/2.5/au/).